DjangoGirls/coach-manual/intro/README.md

 * Using Bootstrap and Google Fonts.
 * Deploying on Heroku.

+# Pre-workshop installation

+There is a lot to learn in the tutorial!
+Attendees will have more time to learn at the workshop if they come with everything they need already installed.
+Most Django Girls events include a pre-workshop meetup in the evening or day(s) beforehand where you can help your group with installation and check their system is ready to go.
+This could be in person or by Skype/Google hangout etc.

+We recommend guiding attendees through the following steps prior to the workshop, as described in the first few chapters of the tutorial:
+* Install Python (note that we are using Python 3!)
+* Set up virtual env
+* Install Django
+* Install text editor
+* Sign up for heroku account
+* Install heroku toolbox
+* Set up ssh keys for heroku
+* Basic introduction to the command line

+In addition, attendees can read the chapters of the tutorial on "How the internet works" and "What is Django?" before the workshops.
+It is of course fine to discuss those chapters and answer any questions they  have, but we want them to be able to start coding right away!

 ## Our approach

 The tutorial is completely beginner-friendly.
 Attendees literally don't have to know how the Internet works - we will explain it all!